Why We Exist

 - A strong and demonstrable commitment to and understanding of the promotion of equality and diversity

 - Experience of the criminal justice system and/or other associated systems as a service user with the ability and motivation to harness this experience positively in working with service users

 - A qualification in research methods and/or social science

 Applicants should send a CV and a statement of their suitability outlining their experience against each point of the Person Specification to User Voice, 20 Newburn Street, London, SE11 5PJ or email firstname.lastname@example.org

 Equality and diversity

 User Voice welcomes applications from ex-offenders and from all sections of the community regardless of race, gender, sexual orientation, religion, age or disability.

 Disclosure and Baring Service (DBS) checks

-This post is subject to a standard level (to be confirmed) criminal record disclosure check via the new Disclosure and Barring Service (DBS) processes, as the post holder will have regular unsupervised access to children, young people and/or vulnerable adults.
+This post is subject to a enhanced level criminal record disclosure check via the new Disclosure and Barring Service (DBS) processes, as the post holder will have regular unsupervised access to children, young people and/or vulnerable adults.
 The purpose of the check is to ensure that the nature of the applicant’s criminal record, considered alongside evidence of the applicant’s rehabilitation, does not indicate that his or her employment in this role would put current service users at risk.